Guide

 Shopware offers a strong B2B suite with API-first architecture and an open source core.
 A good choice when B2B commerce and content need to work together — for example product guides, technical specifications, and configurators.
 Shopware has built-in features for quote management, role-based accounts, and customer-specific catalogues.

-ERP integration — the core of B2B ecommerce
+ERP and CRM integration — the core of B2B ecommerce

 In B2B, integration is often more important than the store itself.
 Here are the data flows that must work: